I love science and I enjoy trying to find out how the world works.

-Many car audio fanatics will use a power capacitor as an alleged secondary, passive storage device to supply current to their amplifiers.
-The capacitor is advertised to act as a supplemental power supply between your car’s electrical and audio system.
+Many car audio fanatics will use a power capacitor as an alleged passive storage device to supply current to their amplifiers.
+Capacitors are advertised to act as a supplemental power supply between your car’s electrical and audio system.
 They typically come in cylindrical shapes that are three inches in diameter and about a foot long, though other shapes are also available.
-They have a positive and negative terminal and possibly a third remote turn-on terminal that turns an LCD display on or off.
+They have a positive and negative terminal.
+Some capacitors may have an additional remote turn-on terminal that turns an LCD display on or off.

-Many will swear that their headlight-flickering issues went away or were reduced after the addition of a capacitor.
+However, many people like to use these devices for their sound system.
+They also swear that their flickering headlights went away or were reduced after the addition of a capacitor.
 We will explore this phenomenon in detail.

 Why Are Capacitors Useless in Car Audio Systems?

-Because they don’t produce any current in and of themselves.
+Capacitors don’t produce any current on their own.
 This shouldn’t be news to anyone.
 Their purpose is to stabilize voltage by acting as a virtual “voltage wall” (buffer) to their intended devices.
-But, they have a very detrimental side-effect when applied to current-limited automotive systems.
+But they have a very detrimental side effect when applied to current-limited automotive systems.
 They buffer current flow behind the “voltage wall” and redirect it away from their intended devices: the amplifiers!

-Remember: Your car audio system is running mainly off your alternator, not your battery because its voltage potential is 12.7 V, whereas your alternator supplies 14.5 V. Since the alternator has the highest potential, it will supply the demanded current up to its point of saturation, whereby the battery takes over to supply the extra spikes of current demand.
-But in such a saturated scenario, the voltage supplied to your audio system has dropped substantially.
-The addition of extra batteries is only a limited band-aid fix to the problem.
-There is only one solution: You’re gonna need a bigger alternator!
+Your car audio system runs mainly off of your alternator, not your battery.
+This is because your battery has a voltage potential of 12.7 V, whereas your alternator has a voltage potential of 14.5 V. Since the alternator has the higher potential, it will supply the demanded current up to its point of saturation.
+When this occurs, the battery takes over to supply the extra spikes of current demand.
+But in such a saturated scenario, the voltage supplied to your audio system would have dropped substantially.
+The addition of extra batteries does not actually solve the problem.
+There is only one solution—you’re gonna need a bigger alternator!

-It won’t help your situation.
+You might consider adding a big capacitor, perhaps something around three farads.
+This will not help your situation.
 It really doesn’t matter how big the capacitor is.
-Actually, the bigger the capacitor, the bigger the problems you will encounter.
-Bigger capacitors have longer charging times and draw more current from your alternator for longer periods of time.
-During this process, your amplifiers are starving for power because their voltage has dropped.
-And when their voltage drops, so does their current.
+In fact, a bigger capacitor can lead to bigger problems.
+Bigger capacitors have longer charging times.
+This means that they will draw more current from your alternator for longer periods of time.
+During this process, your amplifiers will be starving for power because their voltage has dropped.
+When their voltage drops, so does their current.

-A: No!
+You may think a capacitor is supposed to prevent this, but this is not the case.
 A capacitor cannot prevent this in a limited current environment such as a DC car audio application.
 Your alternator is your limiting factor here because it's working overtime.
 The reason you installed a capacitor is because you were already approaching the limits of your electrical system.
-This means that your alternator is reaching its limit when you turn on your audio system, A/C, headlights, defogger, wipers, horns, navigation, TV/DVD, etc. Now that you added a capacitor into the mix, your alternator will have an additional labor-intensive job to do.
-The alternator now has to redirect a portion of its limited current supply away from your audio system and charge your EXTRA device: the capacitor!
+This means that your alternator is reaching its limit when you turn on your audio system, A/C, headlights, defogger, wipers, horns, navigation, TV/DVD, and any other device.
+Now that you have added a capacitor into the mix, your alternator will have an additional labor-intensive job to do.
+The alternator now has to redirect a portion of its limited current supply away from your audio system and charge your extra capacitor!
 Of course, this doesn’t happen with home audio amplifiers because their current source is unlimited for all intents and purposes (due to high voltage).
 This is the reason why some home audio amplifiers can have built-in banks of buffering capacitors that don’t cause a decline in voltage and current.

-Due to the fact that automotive electrical systems have a very limited current capacity (i.e. 70A – 120A), the addition of a capacitor will do nothing more than add more stress to an already stressed electrical system.
+Due to the fact that automotive electrical systems have a very limited current capacity (usually around 70A–120A), the addition of a capacitor will do nothing more than add more stress to an overworked electrical system.

 Why Do My Headlights Flicker Less With the Capacitor?